- 1 House Repossession: Here’s Everything You Need to Know

 - Legally, the bank or lender must at least consider any reasonable requests you make to move your payment date.

-- Once you break your payment agreement, they must give you a final-warning notice before they start repossession proceedings.
+- Once you break your payment agreement, they must give you a final-warning repossession notice before they start the proceedings.

 - If the lender wins the case and gets a repossession order from the judge, then they can evict you if you don’t leave the property by the designated date.
 To do so, however, they need to apply to the local court again to get a bailiff’s warrant.
 They can’t just send anyone to your house to remove you without a warrant.

 - If they get a warrant, bailiffs will write to alert you ahead of time about when they’re coming to repossess your home.
 Bailiffs must behave professionally and cannot resort to any physical violence when they arrive.
 If you still don’t leave when the bailiffs come, they can call the police to remove you.

 - Your lending agency must try to get the highest price possible when they sell a repossessed home.
 If they sell a property at a shady auction or by some other practice that unnecessarily lowers the selling price of the property, then you can take action.
 Contact the Financial Services Ombudsman when the lender is unjustly behaving in a way that forces you deeper into debt.